viniciusvasti/my-personal-website/posts/awesome-backend.md

 - <a href="../posts/awesome-backend-part1-user-stories">Part 1 - User Stories and C4 Level 1 Diagram</a>
 - <a href="../posts/awesome-backend-part2-desining-microservices-architecture">Part 2 - Designing Microservices Architecture and C4 Level 2 Diagram</a>
 - <a href="../posts/awesome-backend-part3-dynamic-kafka-events">Part 3 - Dynamic between microservices and Kafka as a backbone of events</a>
+- <a href="../posts/awesome-backend-part4-rest-api-modeling">Part 3 - Modeling the REST API</a>

 ---
 Hi, everyone!